 In order to get fast access to the best medical care, you DO NEED TO JOIN A MEDICAL SCHEME and before you look at a scheme's benefits and cost, you should understand what lies behind medical aid.

 You can have a car accident the next time you travel!
 You can suffer a survivable heart attack whilst reading this!

 How much do you think 6-weeks in intensive care will cost?

-Do you have that money to spend?When joining any open medical scheme in South Africa, the medical scheme has the right (in reference to the Medical Schemes Act of South Africa No. 131 of 1998) to implement underwriting on any member joining that scheme.
-To find a medical aid with no waiting period is very unlikely.
+When joining any open medical scheme in South Africa, the medical scheme has the right (in reference to the Medical Schemes Act of South Africa No. 131 of 1998) to implement underwriting on any member joining that scheme.
+To find a medical scheme with no waiting period is very unlikely.

 Waiting periods can be imposed on a new members, the length of which depends upon your health and how long you’ve been without medical aid cover.